BrightspaceUI/actions/prepare-translations-for-npm/README.md

 ## Using the Action

-Typically this action is triggered from a workflow that runs on your `master` branch after each commit or pull request merge.
+Typically this action is triggered from a workflow that runs on your `master` branch after each commit or pull request merge that you are planning to publish to npm (for example, before running the [`semantic-release` action](https://github.com/BrightspaceUI/actions/tree/master/semantic-release).

 Here's a sample workflow: